 "Demand is created when customers have unmet needs ", says Robert Boyd, Lockheed's program manager.
 "We have identified the need for a safe and sustainable solution capable of delivering heavy loads and personnel to remote communities that do not have any infrastructure. "

-“Airships can perform a variety of missions ranging from humanitarian aid to natural resource extraction to heavy-load operations.
+“Airships can carry out numerous missions ranging from humanitarian aid to natural resource extraction to heavy load operations.
 It is also possible that once airships enter the market, other uses may be discovered.
 In this case, the sky is not the limit. "